Hill Stations Near Delhi: 8 Escapes Ranked by Real Temperature (2026)

 Chakrata (~7 hrs, ~320 km)

 Chakrata is the offbeat cold pick.
-At 2,118m, wrapped in oak and rhododendron, it runs 18–22°C through May, higher and cooler than Mussoorie and Shimla.
-Foreign nationals need a Restricted Area Permit, available from the Tehsil office in Chakrata town: bring two passport-sized photographs, allow 20–30 minutes.
+At 2,118m, wrapped in oak and rhododendron, it runs 18 to 22°C through May, higher and cooler than Mussoorie and Shimla.
+Foreign nationals need a Restricted Area Permit, available from the Tehsil office in Chakrata town: bring two passport-sized photographs, allow 20 to 30 minutes.
 Indian nationals need nothing.

 Crowds are almost nonexistent.
 Infrastructure is basic: few hotels, fewer restaurants, patchy ATMs.
 Fill cash in Dehradun before turning off NH-58.
 Tiger Falls (20 km from town) is the main draw.
 Come for the quiet and the cold, not for comfort or convenience.